-The separate financial statements have been prepared on a historical cost basis, except as disclosed in other notes.
+The consolidated financial statements have been prepared on a historical cost basis, except as disclosed in other notes.

-The Bank maintains its records in Lao Kip ("LAK") and prepared its special purpose separate financial statements in millions of LAK ("LAKm").
+The Bank and its subsidiary maintains its records in Lao Kip ("LAK") and prepared its special purpose consolidated financial statements in millions of LAK ("LAKm").
 The Bank uses the comma (,) as the decimal separator and the dot (.) to separate thousands.